Ki te Ao Mārama - To the World of Light

 Introductions: Whakawhanaungatanga

-Wāhanga Module 1: What is Allyship
+Wāhanga Module 1: Understand Allyship and unpack your privilege

 Wāhanga Module 3: Understand workplace inequities